redhat-performance/cluster-impairment-operator/README.md

 ### Multiple Impairments

 You should avoid any configurations that apply impairments to the same interface on the same node.
 There are potential conflicts.

-Reason: First, if you apply ingress impairments to the same interface, the ifb interface will conflict.
-Second, the worker pod will attempt to remove all impairments before applying new ones.
+The worker pod will attempt to remove all impairments on that interface before applying new ones.

 Instead, take advantage of the full control of both ingress and egress impairments from within the same ClusterImpairment resource.

+There is currently a configured limit of 20 ClusterImpairment resources working at the same time.
+If that is a limitation for your use case, you can change it in `config/manager/manager.yaml` or you can try to find a way to make each ClusterImpairment do more.

 ### Traffic Control (TC)